ssunday/TicTacToeClojure/README.md

 ```

 Type in LOC=de before lein run for German localization.
 Default is English.
 For EDN file persistence, type in TYPE=edn.
+For saving to a locally run Postgres database, use TYPE=pg.
 JSON is default or TYPE=json.

 ##Testing